mglagolev/mouse2/README.md

 Each aggregate is represented as a list of MDAnalysis atom indices.

 positional arguments:

 	INPUT			input file(s), the format will be guessed by MDAnalysis based on file extension

 options:

-  -h, --help           show this help message and exit --r_neigh [R_neigh]  neighbor cutoff
+	-h, --help		show this help message and exit
+	--r_neigh [R_neigh]	neighbor cutoff
-  --selection [QUERY]  Consider only selected atoms, use MDAnalysis selection language
+	--selection [QUERY]	consider only selected atoms, use MDAnalysis selection language

 ***